games647/Default-Router-Passwords/ReadMe.md

 ## Description

 Many routes or W-Lan routers uses default passwords or passwords generated from the mac-address.
 There is no doubt that these techniques are insecure.
+This provides are documentation on how these passwords are generated and which default passwords are used for specific devices.

 Besides this should also provide details about configuring your new device.
 Many vendors uses different default webinterface ip-addresses and login credentials.
 So this can be used as a reference for helping you out.